readone97/qbicks_/README.md

 For security, consider using environment variables or a .env file in production.

-Run the Bot
+4.Run the Bot

-text
 node app.js

-Interact with the Bot
+5.Interact with the Bot

-Add your bot to Telegram using the provided token.

 Use supported commands (e.g., /price BTC, /details SOL, /trend RAY).